mozilla/standards-positions/CONTRIBUTING.md

 ### For the Broader Community

-We welcome discussion members of the wider Mozilla community -- including the public -- but ask that it be on-topic, and that it follow [Mozilla's Community Participation Guidelines](https://www.mozilla.org/about/governance/policies/participation/).
+We welcome discussion from members of the wider Mozilla community -- including the public -- but ask that it be on-topic, and that it follow [Mozilla's Community Participation Guidelines](https://www.mozilla.org/about/governance/policies/participation/).